-A new edition of the LPI Earth and Space Science Newsletter is now available online.
-Find out about educator workshops and courses, grants and awards, special events, and ways to get involved.
+The new edition of the LPI Earth and Space Science Newsletter is now available online.
+Find out about workshops and courses, events, resources, mission news, and more.

 Today the space shuttle replica Independence being lifted to its permanent home atop Space Center Houston’s historic space shuttle carrier aircraft (SCA).
 The SCA and Shuttle Attraction will be an unprecedented, international landmark exhibit that will open in 2015, stand over eight stories tall, and feature interactive exhibits for the public to explore.